diptisarkar/ui-nation/README.md

 🌐   HTML | CSS | JavaScript

 🌱 What I did in this project
-  Home page
+  ▪︎ Login/Sign-up pages
-  Profile page
+  ▪︎ Home page,
-  Job page
+  ▪︎ About page,
-  Notifications page
+  ▪︎ Services page,
-  Messaging page
+  ▪︎ Contact,
-  Social page
+  ▪︎ Downloads

 🔧 Some functionalities on the project
-  The responsive design
+  ▪︎ The responsive design
-  Using your current scroll position, a smooth scroll effect emphasises the navbar menu
+  ▪︎ Using your current scroll position, a smooth scroll effect emphasises the navbar menu

-👀 Visite this project
+👀 Visit :
 https://diptisarkar.github.io/ui-nation/

 ⭐️ Like it? give it a star :)